 In a broader perspective, Bitcoin fell below $100,000 on January 7 and showed a downward trend.
 It reached a low of approximately $89,397 on January 13.
 On Feb 3, Bitcoin again crashed and reached a low near $91K.
-However, the price has been recovering since then.
-Over the last 24 hours, its total market capitalization dropped by 1.04%, settling at $1.92 trillion.
+Today, the price again declined, reaching a new low since November 2024.
+Over the last 24 hours, its total market capitalization dropped by 7.5%, settling at $1.74 trillion.

 Bitcoin Price Prediction: Technical Analysis